 - the due date

-But make sure this list is organized by due date!
-Unlike traditional budgeting, you’re not going to list your bills by highest to lowest dollar amount.
+But make sure to organize this list by due date!
+Unlike traditional budgeting, you’re not going to list your bills by the highest to lowest dollar amount.

-Organizing your bills by due date helps you see the timing of when they will need to get paid, giving you a more realistic amount in your bank account at any given time.
+When you organize your bills by due date, you see the timing of when they will need to get paid more clearly.
+It will give you a more realistic amount in your bank account at any given time.
 On payday, you’ll be able to glance and see exactly what needs to get paid between now and your next paycheck.

-We fully recognize that in most relationships one person is the money one (hence our podcast "The Saver and The Spender"), but having a spreadsheet that is accessible to both parties helps keep everyone on the same page.
+We fully recognize that in most relationships one person is the money one, but having a spreadsheet that is accessible to both parties helps keep everyone on the same page.
 We always encourage couples to try to stay on the same page when it comes to their finances.

 Now comes the fun part – filling in the new spreadsheet with your new budget.

 When you’ve listed all of your bills and recurring expenses, total up the amount at the bottom of that column.
-The number there represents what should be left in your bank account before your next paycheck.
+That number represents what should be left in your bank account before your next paycheck.

 You’ll do the same for the next column – listing and adding up all of your expenses – but the second row total in the second column won’t be your current bank total.
 It will be the total at the bottom of the first column.
 Repeat this for the third column as well.

 Budgeting this way will take a little getting used to.
-We are sure you can get the hang of it, but here are a few ways to help you catch onto this new way of budgeting even quicker:
+You can get the hang of it, but here are a few ways to help you catch on even quicker:

 - Set goals for your extra money.
 Be intentional with whatever you have in excess.
 If you see it as free money, you’ll be more likely to treat yourself to something than use it as a tool to achieve your larger financial goals ever sooner.
 This is a great way to help you pay off debt.